 If you think the impervious surface measurements for your property are incorrect, please call us at 303-446-3500.
 We will be glad to explain the measurements and resulting storm drainage fees or changes between prior charges and current charges.
 If after this conversation you are sure the measurements are incorrect, please write us or submit the PDF form linked on this page to initiate an impervious surface re-measurement.

 Pay your annual storm drainage charge: Although it is still calculated annually, the fee will be divided into two bills sent to you six months apart.
-You may pay each semi-annual bill in one, two, or three installments.

 Due dates and the dollar amounts due are posted on your bill.
 Since this is now a semi-annual bill, the second half of your annual storm charges will be billed to you six months after you received the first.
-Again, you will have the option of paying in full or in installments for the second semi-annual bill.